 This paper will include an optional question containing passages for comment.
-This subject may not be combined with subject 111.
-Paper 116, Aristotle: Nicomachean Ethics is a good background for this option.
+This paper may not be combined with paper 111 (Duns Scotus and Ockham).
+Paper 116 (Aristotle: Nicomachean Ethics) is a good background for this paper.

 111. Medieval Philosophy: Duns Scotus and Ockham (NP 101 or 108)